Glimepiride-Vertex, tablets 3 mg 30 pcs

 Symptoms:

-Hypoglycemia (nausea, vomiting and epigastric pain, restlessness, tremors, visual disturbances, coordination disorders, drowsiness, coma and seizures).
+hypoglycemia (nausea, vomiting and epigastric pain, anxiety, tremors, visual disturbances, coordination problems, drowsiness, coma and convulsions).

 Treatment:

-If the patient is conscious – induction of vomiting, copious drinking, activated charcoal and laxatives.
-In severe overdose – intravenous bolus injection of dextrose solution (50 ml of 40% solution), then – infusion of 10% solution.
-Continuous monitoring of the patient, maintenance of vital functions and blood glucose concentration control are necessary (recurrent episodes of hypoglycemia are possible).
-Further treatment is symptomatic.
+if the patient is conscious – induction of vomiting, drinking plenty of fluids, activated charcoal and a laxative.
+In case of severe overdose, an intravenous bolus of dextrose solution (50 ml of a 40% solution), then an infusion of a 10% solution.
+It is necessary to constantly monitor the patient, maintain vital functions and control the concentration of glucose in the blood (recurrence of hypoglycemia episodes is possible).
+Subsequent treatment is symptomatic.

 ---|---|